wh-alice/mig_visualstudio/vs/data-tools/how-to--execute-a-stored-procedure-that-returns-a-single-value.md

 ---
-title: "How to: Execute a Stored Procedure that Returns a Single Value | testtitle" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "How to: Execute a Stored Procedure that Returns a Single Value" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"